What does a mobile home insurance policy cover?

 Mobile home insurance may cover water leaks in certain situations.
 For instance, if a frozen pipe suddenly bursts, insurance may help pay for repairs to your mobile home or its contents.
 However, you'll likely find that your policy does not cover damage caused by a burst pipe or water leaks if they are the result of a lack of maintenance.
 For example, suppose your mobile home is vacant and heat is not appropriately maintained, resulting in a burst pipe, or you neglect to repair a leaky pipe.
 Mobile home insurance probably would not provide coverage for resulting damage in those situations.

 The III notes that most mobile home insurance does not include coverage for flooding.
-You may be able to purchase a separate flood insurance policy through the National Flood Insurance Program.
+You may be able to purchase a separate flood insurance policy through the National Flood Insurance Program (NFIP).

-The coverage limits in a mobile home policy are frequently based on replacement cost, actual cash value or a stated amount (which means there is a maximum amount you'll receive if your home is destroyed), the III says.
+The coverage limits in a mobile home policy are generally based on replacement cost, actual cash value or a stated amount (which means there is a maximum amount you'll receive if your home is destroyed), the III says.
 The III suggests reviewing a stated amount policy (also called an agreed value policy) annually, as you may want to adjust your policy based on current mobile home values.
+Most mobile home policies tend to use actual cash value, according to the Wisconsin Office of the Commissioner of Insurance.

 Also, the III notes, most standard mobile home insurance policies don't provide coverage while the home is in transit.